rikurauhala/0b.is/.github/CONTRIBUTING.md

 ### User interface

-Most translations are stored in the [languages file](https://github.com/rikurauhala/0b.is/blob/main/src/languages/index.ts).
-User interface strings are stored in the const `languages`.
+Most translations are stored in the [languages files](https://github.com/rikurauhala/0b.is/blob/main/src/languages).
+User interface strings are stored in `translations.json`.
 To add a new translation, append the dictionary by adding a new translation to each item.
 Please keep the list sorted alphabetically for consistency.

 Here is an example when translating into say, Swedish.